-- Staff Analysis: Provides an overview and brief discussion of the proposed changes. - Frequently Asked Questions: A summary of questions and topics discussed. - Supporting Graphics: Illustrate existing conditions, outcomes of proposed standards, and alternative site designs for lots subject to the standards. - Annotated Watershed Ordinance: A draft ordinance highlighting/explaining proposed changes.
+- Staff Analysis: Provides an overview and brief discussion of the proposed changes. - Frequently Asked Questions: A summary of questions and topics discussed.
+This document has been updated since the public hearing. - Supporting Graphics: Illustrate existing conditions, outcomes of proposed standards, and alternative site designs for lots subject to the standards. - Annotated Watershed Ordinance: A draft ordinance highlighting/explaining proposed changes. - Planning Board Recommendation: The Planning Board provided a recommendation and consistency statement from their May 21 meeting.